ACDguide/BigData/BigData/tools/python.md

   - Yes
   - Yes
 ```

 ### Xarray based packages

-A list of the major ones is provided by on the [xarray documentation](http://xarray.pydata.org/en/stable/ecosystem.html)
+A list of the major ones is provided by on the [xarray documentation](http://xarray.pydata.org/en/stable/ecosystem.html).

+Some extends the formats supported by xarray, others are used for specific analysis:

+`rioxarray` - [rioxarray](https://corteva.github.io/rioxarray/stable/) is a xarray extension powered by rasterio to load raster data.

+`xgrads` - [xgrads](https://github.com/miniufo/xgrads) parses the ctl descriptor of GrADS binary data to load data as a xarray dataset.<br>

+`xgcm` - [xgcm]() extends the xarray data model to finite volume grid cells (common in General Circulation Models) and provides interpolation and difference operations for such grids.

+`xclim` - [xclim](https://xclim.readthedocs.io/en/stable/) is a library of functions to compute climate indices from observations or model simulations.

+`xESMF` - [xESMF](https://pangeo-xesmf.readthedocs.io/en/latest/) is a universal regridder for geospatial data.
+It is part of the Pangeo ecosystem.

+`eof` - [eof](https://ajdawson.github.io/eofs/latest/) is used EOF (empirical orthogonal functions) analysis.
+NB eof has also an interface for Iris.

+`wrf-python` - [wrf-python](https://wrf-python.readthedocs.io/en/latest/) is a collection of diagnostic and interpolation routines for use with output of the Weather Research and Forecasting (WRF-ARW) Model.

+### Iris
+Iris is an alternative to xarray ...

+## Working in parallel
-Dask: to parallelise tasks and manage memory more efficiently , integrates with xarray
+`dask` - [dask](https://docs.dask.org/en/stable/) to parallelise tasks and manage memory more efficiently , integrates with numpy, pandas and xarray.
+In fact, dask arrays are built on numpy arrays and the dask dataframe is based on Pandas dataframe.
+Dask is a general purpose parallel programming solution.

-## Packages for specific analysis

-marineHeatwaves / xmhw - calculate MHW statistics

-CleF - discovering ESGF datasets at NCI

-ClimTas - makes it easier to apply and extend dask functions
+Dask allows to scale up your code and notebooks to a cluster,
+Dask usually can work with your existing code with just small modifications, it will try to work out the best scaling based on the memory and cpus it detects on the system.
+You can tune dask performance using The thread/process mixture to deal with GIL-holding computations (which are rare in Numpy/Pandas/Scikit-Learn workflows)
+Partition size, like if should you have 100 MB chunks or 1 GB chunks
+dask support several data formats among which: HDF5, NetCDF, Zarr, GRIB

-Xclim - …
+`multiprocessing` -

-Cosima cookbook
+## running environment
+`jupyter` - The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+While jupyter is a python package it supports more than 40 languages including R, Julia and of course python.
+`jupyterlab` - JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
+JupyterLab is flexible: configure and arrange the user interface to support a wide range of workflows in data science, scientific computing, and machine learning.
+JupyterLab is extensible and modular: write plugins that add new components and integrate with existing ones.

 ## Data handling

 `os, sys, glob` - to handle directories and files

+`datetime` - to handle date and time information

+`calendar` - to handle calendars

+`csv` - to handle csv files

 `json` - to handle json files (often useful to store table information and pass schema, vocabularies and other dictionary style information to programs)

 `yaml` -  to handle yaml files - often use to handle program configurations

+`siphon` - to navigate thredds servers

+## Geospatial data handling

 `rasterio, rasterstats, rio-xarray, geopandas, fiona` - to handle raster and shapefiles

-## Packages to work with NetCDF

-`Iris` -

 [Netcdf4](http://unidata.github.io/netcdf4-python/) - to handle netcdf files, it is an optional dependecy for xarray

 `Zarr` -

-`cfcheker.py` - checking against CF and ACDD conventions

-## Other formats

-`datetime` - to handle date and time information
-`calendar` - to handle calendars
 `hdf5, hdf4, h4netcdf, hdfeos2, hdfeos5,`
 [pytables](https://www.pytables.org/index.html) and [h5py](https://docs.h5py.org/en/stable/), pyhdf - to handle various hdf formats they have different advantages

 Pygrib -m to handle grib file

-Csv - to handle csv files

-## Web related packages
+## Other packages not analysis but still useful

-`siphon` - to navigate thredds servers

 `requests` - download/upload from/to website

-## Database related packages

-`SQLAlchemy`

-`sqlite3`
+`tlc`

 ## Plotting
-Matplotlib: to create plots
+`matplotlib` - to create plots

 Other plotting packages: https://mode.com/blog/python-data-visualization-libraries/: plotly, seaborn, holoviews

-## Other
+## Interfaces to other software
 CDO - to call cdo operators (Scott has a regridding function that exploit this)

 Wrf-python -

-Xesmf -
+`SQLAlchemy`

+`sqlite3`

+## Random

 Udunits2 -